sebawita/nativescript-dev-day/schedule/session-day1-workshop-vuevixens.md

 index: 3.1
 ---

 We will have a mobile-focused Vue Vixens skulk from 5-7 pm in beautiful Amsterdam for foxy people who identify as women and who want to learn Vue.js.
 Please register and join us!
 You don't have to have a ticket to the conference to join this free event.
+[Learn more about the event on vuevixens.org.](https://vuevixens.org/events/nsdevdayams2019)